1florki/pixi-scaffold-test/Readme.md

 - [ ] spawn area (will spawn particles without given position somewhere in that area) (rect/circle/line)
 - [ ] spawn a bunch of particles with random direction on point
 - [ ] set a force (multiple forces?) that applies to all particles
+- [ ] forces that only affect particles in area (circle or rectangle)